carbynestack/carbynestack.github.io/docs/community/events/csc23/index.md

 ???+ abstract "Abstract"

-    In the making!
+    Technically, Carbyne Stack is envisioned as a cloud-native operating system for MPC workloads, managing resources to make them run as efficiently as possible in real-world multi-cloud deployments.
+From a business perspective, it's the seed for an upcoming open ecosystem of technology building blocks that will accelerate the development and adoption of MPC technology across industries.
+This talk will cover various aspects of this vision and review how far the Carbyne Stack community has come towards making the vision a reality.

 ---
 :octicons-clock-16: <span class="gsoc-legend">10:15 am</span>
 :material-factory: <span class="gsoc-legend">Technical Talk</span>

-<span class="gsoc-topic-section-title">Deploying Carbyne Stack using IaC</span>
+<span class="gsoc-topic-section-title">Deploying Carbyne Stack using Infrastructure as Code</span>

-???+ info "Jared Weinfurtner (Full-Stack Software Engineer for Privacy-Preserving Computing Technologies, Bosch Digital)"
+???+ info "Jared Weinfurtner (Software Consultant/Engineer, Bosch Digital)"

-    Jared is a Full-Stack Software Engineer with over 15 years of experience, focusing on rapid prototyping and the developer experience.
-Prior to joining Carbyne Stack, Jared was a researcher on Bosch's Economy of Things project in the area of decentralized energy trading incorporating self-sovereign identities and combining privacy-preserving computing technologies for day-ahead trading.
+    Jared is a Software Consultant & Engineer at Bosch with over 15 years of experience.
+He is a part of the Innovation Execution department at Bosch Digital, focusing on building better developer experiences in the areas of Web3 and Privacy-Preserving Computing Technologies.
+He has been an active contributor to Carbyne Stack for almost 2 years.

 ???+ abstract "Abstract"

-    In the making!
+    We set out to make deploying Carbyne Stack as simple as running a single script to launch an entire infrastructure on every major cloud, including on your local machine.  _Infrastructure as Code_ (IaC) transforms the deployment experience by shifting from manual infrastructure management to code-driven automation. _Cloud Development Kit for Terraform_ (CDKTF) takes this evolution further, offering developers an intuitive and familiar programming language interface to define infrastructure.

 ---
 :octicons-clock-16: <span class="gsoc-legend">10:30 am</span>